 Harris Institute and Kikkawa Massage Therapy College in Toronto are the only post secondary schools in Canada to achieve three 0% Student Loan Default Rates.

 Detailed information on the Audio Production Program (APP), the Arts Management Program (AMP) and the weekend Professional Development Program (PDP) as well as Recent Graduate News and Recent Faculty News are available on this site.

-Note: Students completing both the Audio Production Program (APP) and Arts Management Program (AMP) receive Music Business Professional Certification, the $2,500 MBP Bursary and are eligible for scholarships into Master's Degrees at the University of the West of Scotland.
+New: Students completing both the Audio Production Program (APP) and Arts Management Program (AMP) receive Music Business Professional Certification, the $2,500 MBP Bursary and are eligible for scholarships into Master's Degrees at the University of the West of Scotland with accommodation bursaries.